 Similarly, Aycock et al. (2012) assert that

-The multiple disciplines already long engaged in human subjects research (medicine, sociology, anthropology, psychology, communication) have established ethical guidelines intended to assist researchers and those charged with ensuring that research on human subjects follows both legal requirements and ethical practices.
-But with research involving the Internet—where individuals increasingly share personal information on platforms with porous and shifting boundaries, where both the spread and aggregation of data from disparate sources is increasingly the norm, and where web-based services, and their privacy policies and terms of service statements, morph and evolve rapidly—the ethical frameworks and assumptions traditionally used by researchers and REBs are frequently challenged.
+The multiple academic disciplines already long engaged in human subjects research (medicine, sociology, anthropology, psychology, communication) have established ethical guidelines intended to assist researchers and those charged with ensuring that research on human subjects follows both legal requirements and ethical practices.
+But with research involving the Internet—where individuals increasingly share personal information on platforms with porous and shifting boundaries, where both the spread and aggregation of data from disparate sources has become the norm, and where web-based services, and their privacy policies and terms of service statements, morph and evolve rapidly—the ethical frameworks and assumptions traditionally used by researchers and REBs are frequently challenged.

-A flurry of Internet research, and explicit concern for the ethical issues concurrently at play in it, began in the mid 1990s.
+A flurry of Internet research, and explicit concern for the ethical issues concurrently at play in it, began in the mid-1990s.
 In 1996, Storm King recognized the growing use of the Internet as a venue for research.
 His work explored the American Psychological Association’s guidelines for human subjects research with emergent forms of email, chat, listservs, and virtual communities.
 With careful attention to risk and benefit to Internet subjects, King offered a cautionary note:

-The 1996 issue of Information Society dedicated to Internet research is considered a watershed moment, and included much seminal research, still of impact and relevance today (Allen 1996; Boehlefeld 1996; Reid 1996).
+The 1996 issue of Information Society dedicated to Internet research is considered a watershed moment, and included much seminal research still of impact and relevance today (Allen 1996; Boehlefeld 1996; Reid 1996).

 Sherry Turkle’s 1997 Life on the Screen: Identity in the Age of the Internet called direct attention to the human element of online game environments.
 Moving squarely towards person-based versus text-based research, Turkle pushed researchers to consider human subjects implications of Internet research.
-Similarly, Markham’s Life Online: Researching Real Experience in Virtual Space (1998) highlighted methodological complexities of online ethnographic studies, as did Jacobson’s 1999 methodological treatment of Internet research.
+Similarly, Markham’s Life Online: Researching Real Experience in Virtual Space (1998) highlighted the methodological complexities of online ethnographic studies, as did Jacobson’s 1999 methodological treatment of Internet research.
 The “field” of study changed the dynamics of researcher-researched roles, identity, and representation of participants from virtual spaces.
-Markham’s work in qualitative online research has been influential across disciplines, as research in nursing, psychology, and medicine has found the potential of this paradigm for online research (Flicker et al. 2004; Esyenbach & Till 2001; Seaboldt & Kupier 1997; Sharf 1996;).
+Markham’s work in qualitative online research has been influential across disciplines, as research in nursing, psychology, and medicine has found the potential of this paradigm for online research (Flicker et al. 2004; Eysenbach & Till 2001; Seaboldt & Kupier 1997; Sharf 1997).

 The vast amount of social and behavioral information potentially available on the Internet has made it a prime target for researchers wishing to study the dynamics of human interactions and their consequences in this virtual medium.
 Researchers can potentially collect data from widely dispersed population sat relatively low cost and in less time than similar efforts in the physical world.
-As a result, there has been an increase in the number of Internet studies, ranging from surveys to naturalistic observation.
-(Frankel & Siang 1999)
+As a result, there has been an increase in the number of Internet studies, ranging from surveys to naturalistic observation (Frankel & Siang 1999: 1).

 First, Internet protocols are used for clinical information and communication.
 In the future, Internet technology will be the platform for many telemedical applications.
 Second, the Internet revolutionizes the gathering, access and dissemination of non-clinical information in medicine: Bibliographic and factual databases are now world-wide accessible via graphical user interfaces, epidemiological and public health information can be gathered using the Internet, and increasingly the Internet is used for interactive medical education applications.
 Third, the Internet plays an important role for consumer health education, health promotion and teleprevention.
 (As an aside, it should be emphasized that “health education” on the Internet goes beyond the traditional model of health education, where a medical professional teaches the patient: On the Internet, much “health education” is done “consumer-to-consumer” by means of patient self support groups organizing in cyberspace.
 These patient-to-patient interchanges are becoming an important part of healthcare and are redefining the traditional model of preventive medicine and health promotion).

-While many researchers focus on traditional research ethics principles, concepts of Internet research ethics do depend on disciplinary perspectives.
-Some disciplines, notably from the arts and humanities, posit that Internet research is more about context and representation than about “human subjects,” suggesting there is no intent, and thus minimal or no harm, to engage in research about actual persons.
+While many researchers focus on traditional research ethics principles, conceptualizations of Internet research ethics depend on disciplinary perspectives.
+Some disciplines, notably from the arts and humanities, posit that Internet research is more about context and representation than about “human subjects”, suggesting there is no intent, and thus minimal or no harm, to engage in research about actual persons.
 The debate has continued since the early 2000s.
 White (2002) argued against extant regulations that favored or privileged specific ideological, disciplinary and cultural prerogatives, which limit the freedoms and creativity of arts and humanities research.
-For example, she notes that the AAAS report “confuses physical individuals with constructed materials and human subjects with composite cultural works,” again calling attention to the person versus text divide that has permeated Internet research ethics debates.
+For example, she notes that the AAAS report “confuses physical individuals with constructed materials and human subjects with composite cultural works”, again calling attention to the person versus text divide that has permeated Internet research ethics debates.
 Another example of disciplinary differences comes from the Oral History Association, which acknowledged the growing use of the Internet as a site for research:

-“Simply put, oral History collects memories and personal commentaries of historical significance through recorded interviews.
+Simply put, oral history collects memories and personal commentaries of historical significance through recorded interviews.
 An oral history interview generally consists of a well-prepared interviewer questioning an interviewee and recording their exchange in audio or video format.
 Recordings of the interview are transcribed, summarized, or indexed and then placed in a library or archives.
 These interviews may be used for research or excerpted in a publication, radio or video documentary, museum exhibition, dramatization or other form of public presentation.
-Recordings, transcripts, catalogs, photographs and related documentary materials can also be posted on the Internet.”
-(Ritchie 2003, 19)
+Recordings, transcripts, catalogs, photographs and related documentary materials can also be posted on the Internet (Ritchie 2003: 19).

 In 2008, the Canadian Tri-Council’s Social Sciences and Humanities Research Ethics Special Working Committee: A Working Committee of the Interagency Advisory Panel on Research Ethics was convened (Blackstone et al. 2008); and in 2010, a meeting at the Secretary’s Advisory Committee to the Office for Human Research Protections highlighted Internet research (SACHRP 2010).
 Such prominent professional organizations as the Public Responsibility in Medicine and Research (PRIM&R) and the American Educational Research Association (AERA) have begun featuring Internet research ethics regularly at their conferences and related publications.

 Principles of research ethics dictate that researchers must ensure there are adequate provisions to protect the privacy of subjects and to maintain the confidentiality of any data collected.
 A violation of privacy or breach of confidentiality presents a risk of serious harm to participants, ranging from the exposure of personal or sensitive information, the divulgence of embarrassing or illegal conduct, or the release of data otherwise protected under law.

-any information about an individual maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and information which can be used to distinguish or trace an individual’s identity, such as their name, SSN, date and place of birth, mother’s maiden name, biometric records, etc., including any other personal information that is linked or linkable to an individual.
-(NIH 2008)
+any information about an individual maintained by an agency, including, but not limited to, education, financial transactions, medical history, and criminal or employment history and information which can be used to distinguish or trace an individual’s identity, such as their name, SSN, date and place of birth, mother’s maiden name, biometric records, etc., including any other personal information that is linked or linkable to an individual (NIH 2010).

 Typically, examples of identifying pieces of information have included personal characteristics (such as date of birth, place of birth, mother’s maiden name, gender, sexual orientation, and other distinguishing features and biometrics information, such as height, weight, physical appearance, fingerprints, DNA and retinal scans), unique numbers or identifiers assigned to an individual (such as a name, address, phone number, social security number, driver’s license number, financial account numbers), and descriptions of physical location (GIS/GPS log data, electronic bracelet monitoring information).